 We then send the samples to a laboratory that has specialist teams to identify Asbestos.
 Our process with the lab is such that each sample is tested in turn, and if Asbestos is found, the sampling process stops.
 This reduces the cost to you if the tests are positive.

-If no Asbestos is found in a sample, the lab goes onto the next sample, until all three are tested negative.
-Negative results cost the most from a testing perspective, but they give you the greatest confidence of the probability of an Asbestos free material.
+If there are no Asbestos fibres found in a sample, or the % of fibres found are lower than the limit to identify the material as ACM (Asbestos Containing Material), the lab goes onto the next sample, until all three are tested negative.
+Negative results cost the most from a testing perspective, but they give you the greatest confidence in the probability of an Asbestos free material.

 Checking any work has been done right